The ‘Food Hygiene Rating Scheme’is a local authority/Food Standards Agency partnership initiative.

 Scoring is based on the following categories.

-How hygienically the food is handled – safe food preparation, cooking, re-heating, cooling and storage.
+- Food hygiene and safety procedures – how hygienically the food is handled – safe food preparation, cooking, re-heating, cooling and storage, staff training.

 Each of these three elements is essential for making sure that food hygiene standards meet requirements and the food served or sold to you is safe to eat.

 The rating is only about the hygiene standards of the food business – it is not about the quality of the food or about the standards of service provided to customers.
 Any business, no matter how small should be able to achieve the top rating of 5.

 The scope of the law currently extends to establishments supplying food direct to consumers – this includes restaurants, cafes, takeaways, sandwich shops and other places that people eat food prepared outside of the home, as well as food retailers.